DenisaDumitrascu23/Apollonian-Gasket-Fractal-Generator-in-Java-/README.md

 The application recursively draws tangent circles inside a larger circle, creating a visually appealing fractal pattern.
 The recursion depth is configurable, allowing users to control the level of detail and complexity.

 **Features**
-Recursive generation of Apollonian gasket fractals Adjustable recursion depth for different levels of detail Centered and dynamically scaled rendering
-Lightweight GUI built with Java Swing
+-Recursive generation of Apollonian gasket fractals -Adjustable recursion depth for different levels of detail -Centered and dynamically scaled rendering -Lightweight GUI built with Java Swing
-Clean and easy-to-understand implementation of fractal geometry
+-Clean and easy-to-understand implementation of fractal geometry

 **Technologies Used**
-Java
+-Java
-Swing (Java GUI toolkit)
+-Swing (Java GUI toolkit)
-AWT Graphics2D
+-AWT Graphics2D